 Another small island off the Mykonos coast and a superb diving site for all levels (the depth ranges from 5 metres to 18 metres).
 It is easily accessible by boat and bewilders divers with the archaeological treasures sleeping in it somewhere between the Mediterranean barracuda and the other schools of fish.
 No wonder the Greek government had banned diving on this site until recently.
 If you make the dive here, chances are you will come across antiquities and modern shipwrecks besides all others.

-And, after such a fulfilling day, time to relax and pamper yourself with captivating sea views and a glass of chilled champagne at hand at the comfort of your elegant villa in Mykonos.
+And, after such a fulfilling day, time to relax and pamper yourself with captivating sea views and a glass of chilled champagne at hand at the comfort of your Mykonos luxury villa.
 What an adventure, indeed!